marceljm/product_categorizer/README.md

 jupyter notebook boston_housing.ipynb
 ```

+This will open the Jupyter Notebook software and project file in your browser.

 ```bash
 cd dataset
 tar xvf zxpd_201712121136_12011_38441474.tar.gz
 ```

-This will open the Jupyter Notebook software and project file in your browser.

-Moreover, this will decompress the dataset.
+This will decompress the dataset.

 ### Data